Fraser-Levack/Fraser-Levack/README.md

 ### I am currently a full time CompSci student at Glasgow Uni

-I like working on many different types of projects but at the moment I have been learning React.
+I like working on many different types of projects but at the moment I have been learning PRISM & Haskell.

 Looking to collab on anything new!
 You can find me on linkedIn or on other places too .
 </br></br>